-Now medically retired, Adam is an amateur golfer and is involved with the Salute Military Golf Association, an adaptive sporting outlet for returning injured Service Members.
-An avid racecar driver, Adam started his own nonprofit for adaptive motorsports called Leadfoot Warriors.
+Now medically retired, Adam, a former professional golfer and VGA tour national champion, is involved with the Salute Military Golf Association, an adaptive sporting outlet for returning injured Service Members.
+An avid racecar driver, Adam is an active member of Resilience Racing, a nonprofit committed to advancing adaptive hand control technologies, and harnessing the benefits of motorsports therapy for injured Veterans.
 His wife, Megan, is also a golfer and enjoys outdoor activities such as hiking and running.
-Together, they recently started their own real estate company called Poppenhouses LLC.
-They also facilitate activities with children at local homeless shelters.
-Adam says having the financial freedom of owning a mortgage-free home will allow him and Megan to expand their business along with their other ventures.
+Adam and Megan also facilitate activities with children at local homeless shelters.

-Since the birth of Adam and Megan’s son Adam Jr. in 2015, Adam has faced new challenges at home.
-When in his wheelchair, he has trouble reaching the countertops, making it challenging to prepare a bottle for his son.
-Additionally, Adam has difficulties navigating around the home while holding the baby and maneuvering his wheelchair.
-Lowered countertops and an open floor plan in a specially adapted Homes For Our Troops home will relieve these issues for Adam.
+After the birth of Adam and Megan’s sons Adam Jr. in 2015 and Senna in 2018, Adam faced challenges in his previous home.
+When in his wheelchair, he had trouble reaching the countertops, making it challenging to prepare meals for his children.
+Additionally, Adam had difficulties navigating around the home while in his wheelchair.
+Lowered countertops and an open floor plan in a specially adapted custom Homes For Our Troops home mitigates these issues for Adam.

-Originally from Ohio, Adam is choosing to have his home built in the Las Vegas area where they currently live to be close to family.
+Originally from Ohio, Adam chose to have his home built in the Las Vegas area to be close to family.

-Adam is grateful to HFOT’s donors and supporters, who will contribute to the building of his specially adapted home.
-“Being accepted into Homes For Our Troops program is humbling but also incredibly exciting,” he says.
+Adam is grateful to HFOT’s donors and supporters, who contributed to the building of his specially adapted custom home.
+“Being accepted into the Homes For Our Troops program is humbling but also incredibly exciting,” he says.